ShanbotCodePerson/WhereTo/README.md

 # LetsEatTogether
 LetsEatTogether!
-An interactive social eating app where you can connect with your friends and vote on places where you'd all like to go eat together, or allow the system to choose a random restaurant for you.
+An interactive social eating app where users can connect with their friends and vote on places where they'd all like to go eat together, or allow the system to choose a random restaurant for them.

 ## App Store